ShutovKS/Graveyard-Roller-Coaster/README.md

 ## Description

-Educational project for creating a game in Unity.
+Educational project for creating a VR game in Unity.
 The game is a short cinematic experience where the player is just an observer sitting in a minecart and rolling through a graveyard roller coaster.

 The game consists of several scenes, including the main menu and the actual gameplay.